tensaix2j/totoalarm/README.md

 Send email if next Toto draw prize is greater than some threshold (e.g 4,000,000 SGD)

-Need to gem install nokogiri if you don't the gem already
+Need to gem install nokogiri if you don't have the gem already

 ```
   gem install nokogiri